 Makeup kits changed forever when this highlighting pen came on the scene in 1992.
-Touche Éclat's ability to oh so subtly sculpt bone structure, blur imperfections, and create a lit-from-within glow is still so impressive that a tube is sold every 10 seconds.
+Touche Éclat's ability to oh so subtly sculpt bone structure, blur imperfections, and create a lit-from-within glow is still so impressive that there are claims a tube is sold every 10 seconds.

 It technically launched in 1999, but the universal appeal of Nars's Orgasm blush made it a staple of the next decade—and beyond.
 (The brand has since built a collection around the shade.)

 Our foundation technique changed forever (for the so much better) when Rea Ann Silva introduced this smartly shaped sponge in 2003.